FerrumLLC/ferrumllc.github.io/src/km/mouse/buttons/btn_state_change_callback.md

 The text in the square brackets is explaining context, and not actually sent on the serial port.

-There is no Input here, as the User physically pressing/releasing a button is the cause for the Output.
+There is no Serial Input here, as the User physically pressing/releasing a button is the cause for the Output.

 Output:
 ```python